-Preferred: Master's degree with major course work in one of the basic sciences.Experience
+Preferred: Master's degree with major course works in one of the basic sciences.Experience

-Required: Two years experience in scientific or experimental research work.
+Required: One year experience in scientific or experimental research work.
 No experience required with preferred degree.

 It is the policy of The University of Texas MD Anderson Cancer Center to provide equal employment opportunity without regard to race, color, religion, age, national origin, sex, gender, sexual orientation, gender identity/expression, disability, protected veteran status, genetic information, or any other basis protected by institutional policy or by federal, state or local laws unless such distinction is required by law. http://www.mdanderson.org/about-us/legal-and-policy/legal-statements/eeo-affirmative-action.html